Top Email Marketing KPIs for High ROI

 Furthermore, to increase your open rate, you should consider that users usually open emails if they are intrigued by the sender’s name, the subject line, the offer, or the first paragraph.

+When you ask email marketers what they pay most attention to, they often discuss click-through rate (CTR), and that’s because CTR is really important in email marketing.
 The click-through rate shows the percentage of email subscribers who click on a link in an email.
-So, it tells you how well your email is getting people to take action and visit a website or do something else.
+It tells you how well your email is getting people to take action and visit a website or do something else.

 For example, if your list consists of 150,000 successfully delivered emails, and you have 7,500 clicks, your CTR will be 5%.
+According to Campaign Monitor, a good email CTR should range between 2-5%, depending on the brand’s industry.

 Usually, when a business needs to improve its email CTR, it should focus primarily on the content included in the email, as relevancy will increase the email click-through rate.
 Furthermore, marketers can personalize the emails they send because, according to Bluecore’s report, personalization can increase the CTR by 139%.